syncfusion-content/wpf-docs/wpf/DataGrid/Getting-Started.md

 SfDataGrid is a data-bound control.
 So before create binding to the control, you must create data model for Application.

-1. Create data object class named “OrderInfo” and declare properties as shown below,
+1. Create data object class named **OrderInfo** and declare properties as shown below,

 {% tabs %}
 {% highlight c# %}